gageml/gage/tests/cmd-show.md

              index number, run ID, or run name.
     ⤶
     Options:
+      -w, --where expr  Limit available runs to show.
       --limit-files N   Limit files shown.
 Default is 50.
                         Ignored if --files is specified.
 Use
                         --all-files to bypass this limit.
       --all-files       Show all files. --limit-files is
                         ignored.
       --summary         Show only summary.
       -f, --files       Show only files.
 When used, all files are show.
       -h, --help        Show this message and exit.
     <0>

 ## Hello Example